 - Monitoring: Audio engineers must continuously monitor volume levels and sound quality.

-What Will Employers Expect From You?
+What Will be Expected of You?

-- "Ability to demonstrate planning, organizing and implementing skills which allow the successful completion of a project by a specific date
+- Ability to demonstrate planning and organizational skills that will allow for the successful completion of a project by a specific date

-- "Ability to handle multiple projects simultaneously"
+- Ability to handle multiple, and diverse, projects simultaneously

-- "Strong ability to learn new and emerging technology
+- Strong ability to learn new and emerging technology

-- "Ability to constructively collaborate in a results-oriented team structure
+- Ability to effectively collaborate in a results-oriented team structure

 Is This Occupation a Good Fit for You?